ldmontalvo/GEA/README.md

 vcftools --vcf ../VC/wgs.wrensc55.sort.vcf --missing-indv --out datac55.ed

 24. The imiss file showed all samples with 0% of missing data.
 However, I used the flag –max-missing 0.8 in vcftools.
-I filtered with a minimum allele frequency (maf) of 0.05, produce a file with the alleles in disequilibrium and remove alleles not in HWE using a p-value of 0.01.
+I filtered with a minimum allele frequency (maf) of 0.05, produced a file with the alleles in disequilibrium, and removed alleles not in HWE using a p-value of 0.01.
 I used the script WGS11_filter_vcf.sh.
 Marker quality and other filters were already used in the variant calling.
-This script can estimate the LD and produce a report and filter by HWE, max-missing and maf if these lines are activated (remove the #).
+This script can estimate the LD and produce a report and filter by HWE, max-missing, and maf if these lines are activated (remove the #).

 module load vcftools
 echo "Filtering vcf"